Encouraging Cooperative Play in Kids

 Cooperative play fosters an important skill set that your child will use their entire life - here's how to encourage your child to play cooperatively.

 We all want our children to build strong relationships and lead happy fulfilling lives.
 A key ingredient to such outcomes is the ability to work and interact well with other people.
 And as kids aren’t born with these capabilities, they must be learnt.
-And it’s something children learn in school or from books, but through play!
+And it’s something children learn in school or from books, or through play!
 Cooperative play fosters an important skill set that your child will use during their entire life – sharing, following instructions, and taking turns – all of which will help them tremendously in their social life.

 Babies begin to engage in back-and-forth interactions -- the building blocks to cooperation -- at around 6 to 9 months.
 Take this opportunity to encourage turn-taking as you play with your child.
 Play back-and-forth games, such as peekaboo and pat-a-cake.
 As your child grows, incorporate taking turns in your everyday life.
 When you can say something like, 'What kind of snack do you want: apples or oranges?' and the child says, 'Apples,' you're facilitating that back-and-forth structure.
 In other words, you're teaching your child that when another person is speaking, you listen.
 Once that person is done, then it's your turn to talk.